rudyesar/rudy-sarmiento-vendrix-technical-challenge/frontend/README.md

 ### Written Portion

-- [ ] In your own words, how could this form be optimized?
+- [x] In your own words, how could this form be optimized?
 Think in terms of both performance and UI/UX.

-  > [YOUR RESPONSE]
+  > [ One way to have optimized the form would have been by including a dropdown menu for the role input area.
+This would have provided for a better user experience as it would have given greater visibility to the limited role options.
+I also think that having more than one input field in a line would save space and make the form look less lengthy.]

-- [ ] There is a way to optimize the "StringInput" component (src/components/input/StringInput.tsx) using a React feature.
+- [x] There is a way to optimize the "StringInput" component (src/components/input/StringInput.tsx) using a React feature.
 What React feature/s would you use to optimize the component and reduce rerenders?

-  > [YOUR RESPONSE]
+  > [React.memo() can be used to prevent rerendering on React function components.
+This higher order component only rerenders when its props change]

-- [ ] What STEM subject/research/product excites you most and why?
+- [x] What STEM subject/research/product excites you most and why?

-  > [YOUR RESPONSE]
+  > [A subject that I find highly interesting is the research and development behind electric powered vehicles.
+Given that several US states and countries are planning on banning the sale of gasoline/diesel powered vehicles in the short to medium term, I think that we will see increased pressure on manufacturers to develop and produce really good battery powered vehicles.
+Aside from the politics surrounding the development of these vehicles, the innovation concerning batteries to make them smaller, stronger, and lighter is also exciting.]

 - [ ] Any other thoughts?